da-taki/Morse_Code_Translator/README.md

 This is a pretty simple morse code translator.
-I want to add new functions like translating morse code both ways, reading out the output and much more.
+I want to add new functions like translating morse code both ways!
+Warning: The beep sounds could hurt your ears please wear headphones 🚨